python-lapidary/lapidary/docs/usage/operation.md

 !!! note

-    In the examples below, methods are written as functions, omitting the encapsulating class.
+    In the examples below, methods are depicted as standalone functions, with the encapsulating class structure omitted.

 ```python
 @get('/cats')  # method and path